 “Quick Fixes” and “Crash Diets”

-People often say, “If I just had more will-power or self-control”.
+People often say, “If I just had more willpower or self-control”.
 They want to be able to resist cravings and stay away from certain foods they love.
-The best way to curb hunger and deal with cravings is by responding to those signals without judgement.
-Here at NourishRX we believe you should give your body what it is asking for, when it asks.
+The best way to curb hunger and deal with cravings is by responding to those signals without judgment.
+Here at NourishRX, we believe you should give your body what it is asking for when it asks.
 When you give yourself permission to enjoy the food, you will be less likely to be taken over by thoughts of that specific food.
-If you are preoccupied by the thoughts of the food, you will be until you “cave” and eat way more than you originally would have and now have a stomach ache (and maybe even some intense feelings of guilt).
+If you are preoccupied with the thoughts of the food, you will be until you “cave” and eat way more than you originally would have and now have a stomach ache (and maybe even some intense feelings of guilt).
 Eating isn’t about self-control or will power, it’s about listening to your body and what it wants when you want it.
-It’s about listening to your hunger cues, eating when you are hungry and stopping when you are satisfied.
+It’s about listening to your hunger cues, eating when you are hungry, and stopping when you are satisfied.

 Reality check: no food is morally superior to another.

-If you are preoccupied of the thoughts of the food, you will be until you “cave” and eat way more than you originally would have and now have a stomach ache.
+If you are preoccupied with thoughts of the food, you will be until you “cave” and eat way more than you originally would have and now have a stomach ache.
 Eating isn’t about self-control or will power, it’s about listening to your body and what it wants when you want it.
-It’s about listening to your hunger cues, eating when you are hungry and stopping when you are satisfied.
+It’s about listening to your hunger cues, eating when you are hungry, and stopping when you are satisfied.
 It means that occasionally you will eat past the point of fullness, which is OK!
-When we learn to trust our body, the concept of willpower seems silly.
+When we learn to trust our bodies, the concept of willpower seems silly.

 “BMI + Social Comparisons”

 Diet culture is obsessed with weight.
-We are conditioned from a young age to think that smaller=better.
-However, this is largely based in society’s fatphobic, thinness obsessed ideals, and not any actual evidence indicating that weighing less is better for one’s health.
+We are conditioned from a young age to think that smaller = better.
+However, this is largely based on society’s fatphobic, thinness-obsessed ideals, and not any actual evidence indicating that weighing less is better for one’s health.
 Weight and BMI are not indicators of health.
 Everyone is different, and everyone’s body is happy and healthy at a certain weight range which can fluctuate between 10-20 pounds (called a set point).